Find a Law Firm

 Find an Approved Solicitor on the Darlington Building Society Conveyancing Panel

-I am selling my house.
-Does my solicitor have to be on the Darlington Building Society conveyancing panel in order to deal with redeeming my mortgage?
+My house is up for sale and I have a buyer.
+Does my solicitor have to be on the Darlington Building Society conveyancing panel in order to deal with paying off my mortgage?

 Ordinarily, even if your lawyer is not on the Darlington Building Society conveyancing panel they can still act for you on your sale. it might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
 You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their requirements fairly frequently at the moment.

-There is no definitive answer here.
-Have Darlington Building Society completed the survey?
+Some lenders take longer than others.
+Have Darlington Building Society completed the valuation?
 Have you advised Darlington Building Society as your lawyers details and checked that your lawyer is on the Darlington Building Society conveyancing panel? sometimes it can take as long as six weeks for a mortgage offer to be issued

 My ex -wife’s name is on the Darlington Building Society mortgage of my property but not on the land registry.
 The apartment was transferred to me on our divorce many years ago by way of a sealed court order.
 Does my ex still have a say on the sale even though the land registry showing the property in my name alone?
 Will I be required to take her name of the Darlington Building Society mortgage in order to sell?